-Peta Murgatroyd Roars In Cheetah-Print Catsuit Backstage At ‘Dancing with The Stars’
+Peta Murgatroyd Roars In Cheetah-Print Catsuit Backstage At ‘Dancing With The Stars’

 “All the girls will be gone, and it’ll just be guys on the pro show,” she said.

-You can see Peta Murgatroyd performing on DWTS’ Disney night in the video below.
+Fans can see Peta Murgatroyd performing on DWTS’ Disney night in the video below.

 Dancing With the Stars airs Mondays at 8 p.m. on ABC.